otto-torino/django-baton/README.md

 ### <a name="configuration-ai"></a>AI

 Django Baton can provide you AI assistance in the admin interface.
 You can enable the translations and corrections features by setting the `AI` key in the configuration dictionary.
+You can also choose which model yo use for each functionality, please note that different models have different prices, see [Baton site](https://www.baton.sqrt64.it).

 > Note: It may happen that the AI does not translate in the right language.
 Also it tries to preserve HTML but not always it works.
 Check the contents before submitting.